Erdős conjecture on arithmetic progressions

 then A contains arithmetic progressions of any given length, meaning that for every positive integer k there are an integer a and a non-zero integer c such that $\{a,a{+}c,a{+}2c,\ldots,a{+}kc\}\subset A$.

 History

-In 1936, Erdős and Turán made the weaker conjecture that any set of integers with positive natural density contains infinitely many three-term arithmetic progressions.
+In 1936, Paul Erdős and Pál Turán made the weaker conjecture that any set of integers with positive natural density contains infinitely many three-term arithmetic progressions.
 This was proven by Klaus Roth in 1952, and generalized to arbitrarily long arithmetic progressions by Szemerédi in 1975 in what is now known as Szemerédi's theorem.

-In a 1976 talk titled "To the memory of my lifelong friend and collaborator Paul Turán," Paul Erdős offered a prize of US$3000 for a proof of this conjecture.
+In a 1976 talk titled "To the memory of my lifelong friend and collaborator Paul Turán," Erdős offered a prize of US$3000 for a proof of this conjecture.
 In 1996 he raised the prize to US$5000.

 Progress and related results

 Unsolved problem in mathematics: Does every large set of natural numbers contain arbitrarily long arithmetic progressions?

 Erdős' conjecture on arithmetic progressions can be viewed as a stronger version of Szemerédi's theorem.
 Because the sum of the reciprocals of the primes diverges, the Green-Tao theorem on arithmetic progressions is a special case of the conjecture.